charbonnierg/public-hiring-test/PULL_REQUEST.md

   - This method will allow to search for a `CarbonEmissionFactor` entity by its name.
   - If the name is not found, the method will return `null`.
 This is a design choice, it could be changed to throw an error instead.

-- 🎁 Add a `findListByNames` method:
+- 🎁 Add a `findSetByNames` method:
-  - This method will allow to search for a list of `CarbonEmissionFactor` entities by their names.
+  - This method will allow to search for a set of `CarbonEmissionFactor` entities by their names.
   - If any of the names is not found, the method will return `null`.
 This is a design choice, it could be changed to throw an error instead.

 - 🎁 Add a `delete` method: